dustinpfister/blog_posts/_posts/linux-redirection.md

 ## 4 - redirection of standard error

-It is possible to also redirect standard error streams from commands in the same mannor as standard output.
-Just standard error can be redirected, or both the standard out and standard error togeather.
+It is possible to also redirect standard error streams from commands in the same manor as standard output.
+Just standard error can be redirected, or both the standard out and standard error together.

-### 4.1 - Redirect bolth standard error and standard output
+### 4.1 - Redirect both standard error and standard output

-To both redirect the standard error, and standard output to a file there is uisng an andpersand and pointy brackets syntax that can be used to do so.
-Uisng just one pointly bracket will overwrite a file if it is there to begin with, and using two will append to a file that might be there.
+To both redirect the standard error, and standard output to a file there is using an ampersand and pointy brackets syntax that can be used to do so.
+Using just one pointy bracket will overwrite a file if it is there to begin with, and using two will append to a file that might be there.

 For example say I have this output in a folder then calling the ls command for the current folder.